DilemmaGX/Scrust/docs/guide/assets.md

 ## Asset Location

-The file paths are relative to the `Scrust.toml` directory (project root).
+The file paths are relative to the `scrust.toml` directory (project root).
 Ensure your `assets` folder is structured correctly.

 ```
 project/
-├── Scrust.toml
+├── scrust.toml
 ├── assets/
 │   ├── player_idle.svg
 │   └── jump.wav